What is an accent?

 What are the technical requirements to receive training online?

-To receive training on the internet, you will need a computer or laptop with a web camera as well as a microphone.
-For optimal results, a headset with microphone is recommended which will help you hear and produce the sounds more clearly versus a built-in microphone.
-For more detailed specifications please see below:
+To receive training on Skype or Google, you will need a computer or a laptop with a web camera and a microphone.
+For optimal results, a headset with a microphone is recommended which will help you hear and produce the sounds more clearly.
+Most modern computers and laptops have these capabilities, but please see below for more details:

 - Web Camera with at least 15 frames per second (fps)